Table Of Contents

 Start Here (Easy Wins)

-- Check your current bleach: Look at the purchase date.
-If it’s over 6 months old, replace it for best results.
+- Check your current bleach: look at the manufacturing date.
+If it is over months old, replace it for reliable results.

-- Test on hidden areas first: Try bleach on a small, hidden spot to check for color damage.
+- Test on a hidden area first: apply a small amount to an inconspicuous spot and wait 5 minutes to check for colour damage.

 Next Steps (More Involved)